Find Grad Schools

 20 Yearly Graduations

 University at Albany is the 4th most popular school in the nation for students seeking a master's degree in school librarian/school library media specialist.
 Each year, around 17,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 20 people received their master's degree in school librarian/school library media specialist from UAlbany.
-About 83% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+Of these students, 94% were women and 3% were members of underrepresented racial-ethnic groups.

 #5